oroinc/documentation/user_guide/filters.rst

     Attributes in the "Fields" section belong to the entity chosen (in the example below, these are Carts).

  - You can also choose a field (attribute) of another entity, related to the entity chosen in the "Related entities" section.
-For example, if you want the list to contain only Web Customers who have a Cart, for which a Billing address the "City" field of which is "Dallas"
+For example, if you want the list to contain only Web Customers who have a Cart, for which
+   the "City" field of the Billing address is "Dallas"

    |field_condition_rel_rel_ent|